This story has been updated. It was originally published on May 31, 2017.

-We think of our phones as time wasters.
+It’s easy to think of our phones as time wasters.
 But you might be surprised at how much you can gain from the apps on this pocket computer.
 With five minutes here and five minutes there, you can even pick up a new language, or polish up your existing knowledge.
-Plenty of apps now offer to act as personal language tutors, and most of them even give you lessons for free, though you usually have to pay for upgraded access to premium features.
+Plenty of apps offer to act as personal language tutors, and most of them will give you lessons for free—though you’ll usually have to pay for upgraded access to premium features.

-We've picked out five of the most comprehensive options, apps that take you from beginner level up to at least slight fluency.
-And you can complement the programs on this list with more specialized apps as well: FlashAcademy (Android, iOS) offers some great games and exercises, while HiNative (Android, iOS) lets you chat with native language speakers to brush up your skills.
+We’ve chosen five of the most comprehensive options, apps that take you from beginner level up to at least slight fluency.
+And you can complement the programs on this list with more specialized apps as well: FlashAcademy (free for Android and iOS) offers some great games and exercises, while HiNative (free for Android and iOS) lets you chat with native language speakers to brush up your skills.

 Most language-app roundups give Duolingo a spot near the top of the list.
-And it's not hard to see why: It boasts a simple, intuitive learning system, easy progress tracking, and access on a web browser as well as through your phone.
-Plus, Duolingo makes all these features available for free.
-It only just introduced a paid tier to get rid of ads and make lessons available offline.
+And it’s not hard to see why: it boasts a simple, intuitive learning system, easy progress tracking, and access on an internet browser as well as through your phone.
+Plus, Duolingo makes all these educational features available for free.
+If you want an ad-free experience and other extras, you can pay for Duolingo Plus.

 Rosetta Stone is one of the biggest names in language learning, and its app is as polished as you would expect.
 This program excels at getting you up to speed in conversational words and phrases.
 Unlike Duolingo, which allows users to work for a few minutes at a time, Rosetta Stone will better suit people who have time to sit down and dedicate blocks of time to language learning.
 Each approach will work best for different types of learners.

 With a colorful, friendly interface and a very gentle learning curve, Memrise is perfect for the complete beginner who wants to learn the basics of a language.
 As users progress through the exercises, they encounter helpful video clips that demonstrate the spoken dialect in action.
-Many of the app's offerings are available free of charge, though with a premium payment, you unlock a few extra games and an offline mode.
+Many of the app’s offerings are available free of charge, though with a premium plan or a one-time $140 payment, you’ll unlock everything, including a personalized learning plan and the ability to learn from native speakers.

 What impresses us about Memrise is the way it keeps language learning interesting and fun even when you’re cycling through the same basic words over and over again: It maintains a nice balance between different types of exercises.
 And as a little confidence booster, Memrise displays summary screens at the end of each exercise, tracking your progress to fluency.